(Photo courtesy of NetPS Plant Finder)

 Features & Attributes

 Kishu Mandarin features showy clusters of fragrant white star-shaped flowers at the ends of the branches from early to mid spring.
-It has dark green foliage.
+It has dark green evergreen foliage.
 The small glossy oval leaves remain dark green throughout the winter.
 It features an abundance of magnificent orange berries with red overtones from late summer to early winter.

 This is a multi-stemmed evergreen shrub with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.
 This is a relatively low maintenance plant, and is best pruned in late winter once the threat of extreme cold has passed.
 It is a good choice for attracting birds, bees and butterflies to your yard.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;